lusingander/serie/README.md

 # The value specified in the command line argument takes precedence.
 # type: enum (possible values: "auto", "double", "single")
 graph_width = "auto"
+# The initial selection of commit when starting the application.
+# The value specified in the command line argument takes precedence.
+# type: enum (possible values: "latest", "head")
+initial_selection = "latest"

 [core.search]
 # Whether to enable ignore case by default.